Module Descriptions

 This module comprises two parts.

 Part 1: Applied Hermeneutics: Reading from the Margins.
-Here students are introduced to the importance and value of reading the Bible with others (i.e., the marginalised, whether women, children, the poor, the illiterate).
-The module enables the student both to recognise the value of being a trained reader and the responsibility to use such training in transformative, public, connected, dialogic and integrated ways.
+Here students are introduced to the importance and value of reading the Bible with others (i.e., the marginalised, whether women, children, the poor, or the illiterate).
+The module enables the student both to recognise the value of being a trained reader and the responsibility to use such training in transformative, public, connected, dialogic, and integrated ways.
 The module combines both theoretical and practical outcomes.
 The theoretical outcome of the module is achieved by defining who the others are and by laying the conceptual framework for what it means to read with others and how practically to do so.
 The practical outcome is achieved by assigning students to an actual reading site in which they will participate by applying the theoretical framework.

 Part 2: Theoretical Hermeneutics.
 In this part, the branch of knowledge known as hermeneutics is explored in greater detail.
 Concerned with the art and science of establishing meaning through interpretation, this part provides the necessary orientation for making sense of Scripture.
 This includes cultivating, in the student, an awareness of the otherness of Scripture, both in its form and in its content; surveying the richness of the many ways in which one might approach the Scriptures and thereby appropriate its meaning; and, offering some guidelines for sensitive engagement with the Scriptures towards establishing meaning.
 A significant amount of time is dedicated to examining biblical texts within their socio-rhetorical setting.